PhilRW/reviews/content/posts/2024-03-08/index.md

 <!--more-->
 ## Description

-They're small, white, bluetooth ear buds.
-They provide audio into your ear via their speakers and audio into your device via their microphones.

-## Narrative

-Apple has some ambiguous product identification, so to be absolutely specific, I own model number [A2084](https://support.apple.com/en-us/109525).
-They were introduced in 2019 and I purchased them in 2022.
-I previously had a single-ear, mono bluetooth headset, and a pair of headphones, and some wired rechargeable ear buds with noise reduction, but the latter two required a headphone jack that my new phone does not have.

-### Functionality

 They're bluetooth.
 They're ear buds.
 They have microphones in them.
 They have active noise cancelling (which is pretty decent).
 They're white and small and prone to being lost.
 The case charges them from a built-in battery and also charges itself wirelessly over the now-ubiquitous [Qi charging standard](https://en.wikipedia.org/wiki/Qi_(standard)) (pronounced "chee", or rather, "chee charging standard").
 The non-pro version doesn't charge the case wirelessly.

+## Narrative

+Apple has some ambiguous product identification, so to be absolutely specific, I own model number [A2084](https://support.apple.com/en-us/109525).
+They were introduced in 2019 and I purchased them in 2022.
+I previously had a single-ear, mono bluetooth headset, and a pair of headphones, and some wired rechargeable ear buds with noise reduction, but the latter two required a headphone jack that my new phone did not have.

+### Functionality

+They provide audio into your ear via their speakers and audio into your device via their microphones.
+You can squeeze the stems to toggle noise reduction vs "transparency" mode, which passes through audio from the mics with a relatively natural amount of amplification.

 ### Quality